 COVID-19 Vaccine, AAVCOVID

-Massachusetts Eye and Ear and Massachusetts General Hospital Advancing Novel Experimental Gene-based COVID-19 Vaccine, AAVCOVID
+Advancing a Novel Experimental Gene-based COVID-19 Vaccine, AAVCOVID

 Leading the efforts are Luk Vandenberghe, PhD, Mass.
 Eye and Ear, Mason Freeman, MD, Mass General, and James M. Wilson, MD, PhD, Perelman School of Medicine at the University of Pennsylvania.
 The multi-institutional research project is working to develop and test a COVID-19 vaccine based on AAV gene transfer technology with the goal of entering clinical testing this year.

-AAVCOVID vaccine program, a novel experimental gene-based COVID-19 vaccine that is the only approach based on adeno-associated virus (AAV) gene transfer technology, is pleased to announce various partnerships that will help the program reach its goal of a vaccine with potential for scalability to enter clinical trials in the second half of 2020.
-Learn more about the new team members:
+AAVCOVID vaccine program, a novel experimental gene-based COVID-19 vaccine that is the only approach based on adeno-associated virus (AAV) gene transfer technology, is working with various partners that will help the program reach its goal of a vaccine with potential for scalability to enter clinical trials.
+Learn more about the team members: